Learn about hiragana, how these characters are used in Japan, and how hiragana differs from katakana.

 It is often said that the Japanese language is difficult.
 There are several possible reasons for this, but one factor is the combined use of kanji, hiragana and katakana.

-By the way, why are hiragana and katakana, two types of kana, still in use, while kanji is not?
+By the way, why are hiragana and katakana, two types of kana, both used?
 At some point in the long history of the Japanese language, it would have been better to unify them into one or the other.

 The reason for this lies in the social structure of the Heian period.